 The video signals from the three boxes and the signals from several other cameras installed in the garden are connected to my PC using three Axis P7214 video servers.
 These have enabled me to remove all the Euresys video capture that used to perform this function.
 The signals from all the analogue cameras are digitised by one of the Axis P7214 Video Encoders and the output from these, and a couple of other digital network ready cameras, come to my PC as digital streams via a new PoE capable switch, the Netgear Prosafe GS108PE.

-The PC is currently a quad core processor machine based on a Gigabyte H97-D3H motherboard, Intel Core i5-4690 processor, 8GB of main memory, 256GB Samsung 850 Pro SSD, a 256GB disk for non i-Catcher data, a 6TB disk for the i-Catcher files, and an NVIDIA GeForce GTX 750 Ti display adapter.
+In October 2020 I installed an AMD Ryzen 9 3900XT processor with 16GB of main memory.
+This 12-core processor, each of which being capable of running two threads, was installed in an ASUS ROG STRIX B550-F motherboard.
+For disk capacity it has a 1TB Samsung 970 EVO Plus SSD, a 2 TB Western Digital disk for non i-Catcher data, a 6TB disk for the i-Catcher files, and an NVIDIA GeForce GTX 750 Ti display adapter.
 The OS used is Windows 10, and has been since June 2016.

-To take advantage of all this hi-tech gear, and with help from Huw Edwards of i-Catcher, I have installed the latest i-Catcher software to support them.
-This means that we can now take videos at 25 frames/sec and hope to post on this website some of the more interesting episodes that occur during the season.
+Running on this hi-tech gear, is i-Catcher Console V6.3 build 2, the latest version available.
+This means that we can take videos at 25 frames/sec and hope to post on this website some of the more interesting episodes that occur during the season.

-This picture shows the second screen with its eight feed windows.
+This picture shows the iCatcher screen with eight feed windows.
 If you click on the image you will get a bigger version!
 Although this picture is now very out of date, it shows the general idea of what it looks like.

 Each of the nest boxes has an external camera pointed at the nest box hole so that we can see the comings and goings of the parent birds - and very briefly, the chicks when they fledge!
 Other cameras point to our bird table, a hedgehog feeding station, a fat block feeder at the bottom of the garden and one of our bird feeder poles.

 The software used to capture the images from these cameras is i-Catcher Console from i-Catcher.
-This has been upgraded to version 6 which enables me to record full 25fps video from the network cameras.
+This is now version 6 and it is this that enables me to record full 25fps video from the network cameras.
 These include the old analogue cameras which are attached via the video servers.
 As well as this software, I bought the Axis video servers, the Netgear switch and most of the video cameras from i-Catcher who were most helpful in supporting me during this major upgrade.

 Since November 2012 we have had one telephone line with a high speed fibre optic broadband link.
 Our ISP is Zen Internet and we are currently using their standard Unlimited Fibre 2 service.
 This carries all the webcam traffic as well as our normal internet traffic.
 We are about 400m from the local green cabinet, but in spite of this we get a download speed of about 60Mb/s and an upload speed of about 15Mb/s compared to the theoretical maximum of 76/20Mb/s.
 This link uses a D-Link DIR-880L router.
 I eventually got fed up with the unfriendly user interface of the ISP supplied router.
 This high speed line handles all our webcam traffic with ease.